CommandMC/HeroicWiki/Steam-Deck.md

 ### Flatpak

 The Heroic Flatpak requires the Gamescope Flatpak to enable HDR.
 However, the Flatpak Gamescope version must match the version of the natively installed Gamescope.
 As of October 29th, 2024, the Steam Deck Gamescope is on version `3.15.13-2`.
 The natively installed Gamescope is close enough to the latest version of the Flatpak meaning the only step required to enable HDR is to install the Flatpak Gamescope.
+This section will also cover how to identify the currently installed Gamescope version.

 To enable HDR with the Flatpak version of Heroic, follow the below steps.